cqb13/Numby-hack/README.md

 <pre>
-Auto Log Plus    || Automatically disconnects at a specific time and/or place Better Place     || Allows you to place blocks in weird ways Chat Encrypt     || Encrypts your chat messages
+Auto Log Plus    || Automatically disconnects at a specific time and/or place Better Place     || Allows you to place blocks in weird ways Bayblade         || Roates you.
+Chat Encrypt     || Encrypts your chat messages
 Chorus Exploit   || Exploits chorus teleports
-Confetti         || Changes the color of totem pop particles New Chunks       || Finds new chunks based on flowing liquids Number81         || Counts to 81 in chat
+Confetti         || Changes the color of totem pop particles God Bridge       || Positions you in the best way for bridging New Chunks       || Finds new chunks based on flowing liquids Number81         || Counts to 81 in chat
-Numby Chat       || Improves your chat experience in various ways NumbyRPC         || Displays Numby Hack as your presence on Discord Safe Fire        || Does not allow you to walk into fire Safety Net       || Places a block under you if your reach a set Y level Egap Finder      || Searches for Egaps in single players and saves their location
+Numby Chat       || Improves your chat experience in various ways NumbyRPC         || Displays Numby Hack as your presence on Discord Ride Stats       || Nametag with information about rideable entities.
+Safe Fire        || Does not allow you to walk into fire Safety Net       || Places a block under you if your reach a set Y level Egap Finder      || Searches for Egaps in single players and saves their location